-In some cases, pedestrian accidents can arise from factors other than driver error.
+Making poor choices when you get behind the wheel can be detrimental to your life and the lives of anyone you injure in the process.
+However, in some cases, pedestrian accidents can arise from factors other than driver error.
 Suppose a pedestrian gets hurt due to improper road maintenance or a construction zone that fails to have proper labeling.
 In that case, they might consider holding the presiding government or other municipal body responsible.
-Making poor choices when you get behind the wheel can be detrimental to your life and the lives of anyone you injure in the process.

 Types of Compensation Available in Pedestrian Accident Cases

-Pedestrians involved in accidents with motor vehicles often sustain severe accidents like broken bones, back injuries or could even face permanent disability.
+Pedestrians involved in accidents with motor vehicles often sustain serious injuries like broken bones, deep cuts, and back injuries.
+They may even suffer permanent disability.
 In severe cases, victims of pedestrian accidents may be unable to return to work and require long-term medical assistance, which becomes costly.

 Do not face the burden of covering medical bills and the cost of ongoing treatment if you were involved in an accident with a motor vehicle as a pedestrian.
-Our knowledgeable attorneys understand that filing a personal injury claim can be overwhelming, which is why we are ready to ensure the responsible party is accountable so you can recover the maximum amount of compensation available in your case.
+A knowledgeable car accident attorney understands that filing a personal injury claim can be overwhelming, which is why we are ready to ensure the responsible party is accountable so you can recover the maximum amount of compensation available in your case.

 Legal Guidance for Victims of Serious Injuries

-Even if you sustained serious injuries, there are challenges to recovering the full compensation you deserve if you were a pedestrian struck by a car.
+Even if you sustained a serious injury, there are challenges to recovering the full compensation you deserve if you were a pedestrian struck by a car.
 The driver and the insurance company blame the pedestrian victim.
 Police reports offer few or limited details.
 Witnesses don't exist or become difficult to locate.
-If you or a family member were hit by a car, truck, bus, train or any other motor vehicle in the Bay Area call (650) 345-8484 or contact us online to speak to a San Mateo pedestrian accident lawyer.
+If you or a family member were hit by a car, truck, bus, train, or any other motor vehicle in the Bay Area call or contact us online to speak to a San Mateo pedestrian accident lawyer.